FirelyTeam/firely-docs-firely-server/compliance/compliance.rst

 .. _compliance:

-Compliance with national ImplementationGuides and certification programs
+Compliance with National Implementation Guides and Certification Programs
 ========================================================================

-The following section will highlight against which national ImplementationGuides and certification programs Firely Server has been successfully tested.
+The following section will highlight against which national implementation guides and certification programs Firely Server has been successfully tested.
-Additionally, any necessary configuration to re-produce these certification results will be outlined.
+Additionally, any necessary configuration to reproduce these certification results will be outlined.

 .. toctree::